isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Learning for Life Programme (LLP).md

 **Champions Day**

 Champions Day is a yearly event for our Primary 3 to 6 students to celebrate Children’s Day and take part in modified games like Captain’s Ball, Football, Floorball and Tchoukball.
-They get to demonstrate their fundamental & specialised skills and movement concepts learnt in Physical Education lessons.
-Students are also challenged to form and work in teams with  peers from other classes to compete in a wide variety of sports and games, and are required to give their personal best to win as many points as possible for the team they are representing.
-This collaboration across classes allows for greater bonding experiences within the cohort and promotes cohort and school identity.
+They get to demonstrate their fundamental &amp; specialised skills and movement concepts learnt in Physical Education lessons.&nbsp; Students are also challenged to form and work in teams with&nbsp; peers from other classes to compete in a wide variety of sports and games, and are required to give their personal best to win as many points as possible for the team they are representing.
+This collaboration across classes allows for greater bonding experiences within the cohort and promotes cohort and school identity.&nbsp;

 <figure>